htopper91/wrb/README.md

 # wrb.RO

-## The original project was abandoned so I made a fork that fix many vulnerabilities that I found and some bugs that could cause leakage.
-I will add more things like a self destruct timer on chat in the future
+## **The original project was abandoned so I made a fork that will fix vulnerabilities and bugs.
+I will add more things like a self destruct timer on chat in the future**

 # Side notes